BoronII/fraud-detection-pytorch-scikit-fastai/README.md

 # Conclusions

-The two best performing models with repect to roc score turned out to be the random forest and the Gradient boosted trees model, which each achieved an roc score of approximately 0.88.
-The random forest model was indepensible because of the insights that it provided about the dataset.
-The gradient boosted trees model is was created using an sklearn implementation (HistGradientBoostingClassifier) of microsofts LightGBM.
-LightGBM uses a couple of approximations that make it compuationally very efficient when applied to large datasets with many features.
+The two best performing models with respect to roc score turned out to be the random forest and the Gradient boosted trees model, which each achieved a roc score of approximately 0.88.
+The random forest model was indispensable because of the insights that it provided about the dataset.
+The gradient boosted trees model was created using a sklearn implementation (HistGradientBoostingClassifier) of Microsofts LightGBM.
+LightGBM uses a couple of approximations that make it computationally very efficient when applied to large datasets with many features.
 In that setting, the HistGradientBoostingClassifier may be a good choice.

-The imbalance correction methods investigated here (over/under sampling and class weighting) did not have much impact on the roc scores of the models.
+The imbalance correction methods investigated here (over/under-sampling and class weighting) did not have a great impact on the roc scores of the models.
+The main impact of the imbalance correction methods was on the balance between precision and recall.